gayan415/ckad-notes/5-pod-design.md

     app: demo-job
   name: gayan
 spec:
-  completions: 5 # adding this
+  completions: 5 # number of attempt before finish the job backoffLimit : 25 # number of retries before considering a Job as failed.
+  parallelism: 3 # parallelly running pods at a time
   template:
     metadata:
       creationTimestamp: null